 The reformation of the alimony law in 2014 has provided attorneys with much clearer parameters when counseling clients or potential clients on the length or amount of alimony he or she may be entitled to receive or may be obligated to pay.

-Alimony & retirement of the obligor spouse:
+Alimony & retirement of the obligor spouse

 The 2014 revisions to the alimony law address the analysis to be performed when deciding on an application to modify or terminate alimony based on the payor spouse’s actual or prospective retirement.
 A rebuttable presumption has been created that alimony will terminate upon the obligor attaining full retirement age.
 That presumption can be overcome by certain factors including but not limited to the age of the parties, the extent of economic dependency, the length of alimony already paid, and whether the payee spouse had the opportunity to save for retirement.
 For those who have not yet reached full retirement age but have applied to modify or terminate alimony based on a good faith retirement, there are more factors to consider.
 In those cases, the courts are directed to consider among other things the average age of retirement for others in the field, whether the obligor would have benefited from continuing to work, and the obligor’s motives for retiring.
 If the court makes a finding of “good faith” the application to modify or terminate alimony based on the good faith, albeit “early,” retirement may be granted.

-Alimony & changed circumstances:
+Alimony & changed circumstances

 The alimony law addresses modifications of alimony based on changed circumstances.
 An obligor who suffers a significant financial setback need not wait years to obtain relief based on changed circumstances.
 The alimony law provides that when a non-self-employed payor spouse seeks to modify or terminate alimony based on changed circumstances, the court must first determine the reason behind the obligor’s reduced income and the efforts to find comparable employment.
 Additionally, the courts must look to whether efforts were made to find work in the same or different fields, whether there is any severance pay, and also consider the effect on the payee spouse.
-For a traditional W-2 wage earner who is not self-employed, any application made following the loss of employment can be made after 90 days, however the court has the ability to make a modification or termination retroactive to the date employment was lost.
+For a traditional W-2 wage earner who is not self-employed, any application made following the loss of employment can be made after 90 days, however, the court has the ability to make a modification or termination retroactive to the date employment was lost.
 When a self-employed supporting spouse makes an application to terminate or modify alimony based on reduced income, he or she must provide an analysis of their income and benefits now and when alimony was last established or modified.
 The alimony law permits the court to provide temporary relief in situations where the substantial changes in circumstance are likely not permanent.

 Alimony is a continually changing body of law.
 Court decisions over the next several years will likely impact the interpretation of the alimony law.
 The outcome often turns on the facts of each individual case.
 However, this newly reformed alimony law has paved the way for new approaches and strategies in negotiations and litigation.
-The Paris P. Eliades Law Firm, LLC is proud that our very own Paris Eliades, Esq. was one of the leaders instrumental to bringing about change to the alimony law.
+The Paris P. Eliades Law Firm, LLC is proud that our very own Paris Eliades, Esq. was one of the leaders instrumental in bringing about change to the alimony law.
 If you require experienced and knowledgeable matrimonial counsel, the attorneys at Paris P. Eliades Law Firm, LLC are here to assist you.